Calvin McCarty: 2015 season

 McCarty was again used as a fullback and special teams player in 2015.
 After sustaining an unspecified injury in week 12, he missed several games and was placed on the six-game injured list.
 McCarty finished the season with only one carry and nine catches, his lowest total number of touches in any CFL season.
 With 12 starts, McCarty finished with one carry for 20 yards, nine receptions for 68 yards, as well as five special teams tackles and one kick return for 17 yards.
 McCarty played in the West Final and had one special teams tackle.
 He became a Grey Cup champion for the first time after rushing for three yards on a fake punt in the championship game versus the Redblacks.

-McCarty announced his retirement from football on March 14, 2021.

 Calgary Stampeders

 On July 25, 2021, it was announced that McCarty had signed with the Calgary Stampeders.
+He became a free agent after the 2021 season.
+McCarty announced his retirement from football on March 14, 2021.

 Season statistics

+Coaching career

+In April 2021, McCarty became the run game coordinator at Bellerose Composite High School.

+In March 2024, he became the running backs coach for the Hamilton Tiger-Cats.
+He served in that capacity for one season.